 Depending on who you are going up against, such as a business or organization, they may have a team of lawyers on their end who are highly skilled so that they remain out of the public spotlight or are not penalized.
 This can limit the success of your case.
 Having your own Palm Beach Gardens Personal Injury Lawyer can help improve your outcome, however.

-Florida’s statute of limitations states that personal injury claims must be filed within four years from the accident date.
-While there are limited exceptions, filing a claim after the four-year deadline will likely result in your case being dismissed or lacking a successful outcome.
+Florida’s statute of limitations states that personal injury claims must be filed within two years from the accident date.
+While there are limited exceptions, filing a claim after the two-year deadline will likely result in your case being dismissed or lacking a successful outcome.
 Therefore, always act swiftly to ensure that everything is promptly and properly filed.

 How To File A Personal Injury Lawsuit In Florida